Sarasota County, Florida: Museums and libraries

 Sarasota County residents may obtain library cards for free and valid library cards may be used to check out materials at all ten Sarasota County libraries.
-Manatee and Charlotte County residents, as well as library users from any of the Tampa Bay Library Consortium libraries may register as reciprocal borrowers and check out materials in Sarasota County.
+Manatee and Charlotte County residents, as well as library users from any of the Tampa Bay Library Consortium libraries, may register as reciprocal borrowers and check out materials in Sarasota County.
 Non-resident cards are available for purchase and offer the same privileges as resident cards.

 The library system provides a variety of services which include adult, teen and children's materials.
 Computers for public use are available at all ten Sarasota County Libraries and free wireless access in the libraries is provided by the Sarasota County Government.
 The library system has licensing to CloudLibrary, Hoopla and Freegal Music.
 On April 27, 2022, Sarasota County Libraries migrated all digital content to from Overdrive to CloudLibrary to provide a fuller, more streamlined digital collection and discontinued using Overdrive.
 Ask a Librarian, the on-line Florida librarian reference system is available through the Sarasota County Public Library System.

 Sarasota County residents have access to the Pinellas Talking Book Library as well as a Books-by-Mail service.
 The Selby Public Library has been a selective depository in the Federal Depository Library Program and receives almost 50% of the government publications distributed through the program.
 Additionally, the Sarasota County Library System is an organization member of the Florida Library Association.

-The Little Free Library program was introduced to Sarasota County in 2014 as the result of a collaborative effort between the Libraries and Historical Resources department, the Parks, Recreation and Natural Resources department and the UF/IFAS Sarasota County Extension and Sustainability department.
-The Sarasota County Little Free Libraries have been placed at thirteen different county parks and recreation centers.
+The Little Free Library program was introduced to Sarasota County in 2014 as the result of a collaborative effort between the Libraries and Historical Resources department, the Parks, Recreation and Natural Resources department and the Sarasota County Extension and Sustainability department.
+The Sarasota County Little Free Libraries have been placed at thirteen county parks and recreation centers.

 History

-The first library, which was established in 1907 by the Sarasota Town Improvement Society.
+The first library was established in 1907 by the Sarasota Town Improvement Society.
 County libraries have been established in response to community demands and needs.
-The first libraries were autonomous with the Head Librarians reporting directly to the County Administrator.
+The first libraries were autonomous with the head librarians reporting directly to the county administrator.
 Sarasota Public Library was managed by Betty Service, the Englewood library by Harriet Ives, and Venice by Jean McGuire.
 Joan Hopkins directed and coordinated library services for the rapidly growing population.
 She directed the establishment of Gulf Gate Public Library, North Port Public Library, Frances T. Bourne Jacaranda Public Library and the new downtown Sarasota library, and laid the groundwork for building future libraries in the county.

-In November 2023, the Sarasota County Board of Commissioners voted to cease the Sarasota County library system's membership with the American Library Association and the Florida Library Association, referencing concern over Marxist influences and that the associations' were "acting like political action committees."
+In November 2023, the Sarasota County Board of Commissioners voted to cease the Sarasota County library system's membership with the American Library Association and the Florida Library Association, referencing concern over Marxist influences and that the associations were "acting like political action committees."